Why You Can’t Notice Patterns: Hidden Cognitive Reasons

 Working Memory Differences

-Limited mental workspace makes it difficult to hold multiple information pieces simultaneously, causing earlier steps to be lost before patterns can form or relationships can be recognized across sequences.
+Limited mental workspace makes it difficult to hold multiple pieces of information simultaneously, causing earlier steps to be lost before patterns can form or relationships can be recognized across sequences.

 Processing Speed Variability